Baseball cap: Military

-Although the patrol cap is common in the United States Armed Forces, some sections use baseball caps as part of their uniforms instead, usually with combat uniforms.
+Although the patrol cap is common in the United States Armed Forces, some units use baseball caps as part of their uniforms, usually with combat uniforms.
 They sometimes have a command logo on the front to denote command affiliation.
-Alternatively, the cap may have the wearer's rank on the front, if an officer.
-Baseball caps of a particular color are worn to denote a specific function of a person or particular job.
+Alternatively, the cap may have the wearer's rank on the front if the wearer is an officer.
+Baseball caps of a particular color are worn to denote a specific function of a person or a particular job.
 For example, in the United States submarine force, red baseball caps are worn by drill monitors who facilitate and critique members of the boat's crew during drills.
-In the United States Army, parachute riggers wear red baseball caps and parachute instructors wear black baseball caps as part of their uniform.
+In the United States Army, parachute riggers wear red baseball caps, and parachute instructors wear black baseball caps as part of their uniform.
 In various squadrons of the United States Air Force's civilian auxiliary, squadron-distinctive baseball caps have been issued as headgear (or "cover") for the Battle Dress Uniform, typically displaying squadron colors, squadron number, and/or squadron patch.
 Although the BDUs have their own cover, a patrol cap in M81 Woodland pattern, some squadrons have opted for more distinctive covers.

 Police

-There has been a marked trend in recent years among police forces throughout the world to substitute inexpensive and comfortable baseball caps, replacing peaked caps and other traditional headdresses.
-The baseball cap is already commonly used by private security companies as a low cost, practical piece of uniform headgear.
-Particularly heavily armed police units around the world, including SWAT in the United States and the Metropolitan Police Specialist Firearms Command in the UK, often wear baseball caps to shield their eyes from the sun where a full helmet would be excessive.
+There has been a marked trend in recent years among police forces worldwide to replace peaked caps and other traditional headdresses with inexpensive, comfortable baseball caps.
+The baseball cap is already commonly used by private security companies as a low-cost, practical piece of uniform headgear.
+Particularly heavily armed police units around the world, including SWAT in the United States and the Metropolitan Police Specialist Firearms Command in the UK, often wear baseball caps to shield their eyes from the sun, where a full helmet would be excessive.

 Armenia

-In Armenia, the local service policemen wear baseball caps as part of their uniform (previously peaked caps) since its decree in April 2003.
+In Armenia, local service police officers have worn baseball caps as part of their uniform (previously peaked caps) since the April 2003 decree.